- Print

 Passwords

 Two passwords are defined when enabling encryption.
-The user password is the password that must be supplied to the recipient of the PDF.
+The user password must be supplied to the recipient of the PDF.
 When opening the PDF with the user password, the restrictions defined in the document permissions are enforced.

 Opening the PDF with the owner password overrides any document restrictions.
 You will also be able to change the operations allowed by the recipient.